reecemillsom/http-request-client/README.md

 ```

 ## Fetch request

+Fetch request will try to parse the response to JSON, if not it will return the whole response.

 Request type **fetch** has a handleRequest function which returns a promise result or error.
 This function only has 2 params.